By now, we should all have worked on persuasive techniques.

 The battle is for Narnia, and for equal rights of all Narnians.

-You have your armour on - you’re safe against enemy offence.
+You have your armor on - you’re safe against enemy offence.

 Except, you can’t win the battle without weapons.